bharathiiraja/vaccine-telegram-alert-heroku/README.md

 Prerequisite for Heroku !!
 ------------------------
-* Before you can deploy an app to Heroku, you need to add Two Important Files which are the Procfile & requirements.txt file
+* Before you can deploy an app to Heroku, you need to add two important files which are the Procfile & requirements.txt file
 * Procfile Setup

-     ``` worker: python YOURSCRIPTNAME.py ```
+      worker: python YOURSCRIPTNAME.py
 * Requirements.txt File Setup

-      1. Create a file (Requirements.txt) inside repo and mention required libraries
-      2. The requirements.txt file makes it easier for Heroku to install the correct versions of the required Python libraries (or “packages”) to run your Python code.
+      Create a file (Requirements.txt) inside repo and mention required libraries The requirements.txt file makes it easier for Heroku to install the correct versions of the required Python libraries (or “packages”) to run your Python code.

 Deploying to Heroku !
 --------------------